Soay123/SilverSatPersonalDevWork/README.md

 Since I is the same, be sure to take that into account so that you do not exceed down stream device limits.

-Next run the output of the voltage divider through a rectifier.
+Next run the output of the voltage divider through a diode bridge rectifier.
 This will be made of diodes and you will probably loose .6 volt so calculate that into your votage divider.
+If this was AC and you were not using a rectifier, then it would become a high pass filter.

 Then run the output of the rectifier into the sensor/load.

+Big footnote: look at the inefficency of converting AC to DC first

 Vin----|C2|---|---|C3|--|
               |         |